 At any given time, almost six million Americans suffer from problem wounds — wounds that have not started to heal in four weeks or are not completely healed in eight weeks.

 Mount Nittany Health Center for Wound Care specializes in treatments for a variety of wounds.
 The diabetes foot clinic works in collaboration with our Center for Wound Care.

 We also have experience with:

-When identified, a tailored treatment plan will be initiated based on the most effective ways to heal the wound.
-Treatment options that may by considered include:
+When identified, a tailored treatment plan is initiated based on the most-effective ways to heal the wound.
+Treatment options that may be considered include:

-Hyperbaric oxygen therapy (HBOT) is a procedure during which a patient breathes 100 percent pure oxygen while reclining in a pressurized chamber.
-This delivery of a high concentration of oxygen to the blood stream and to the wound bed rapidly accelerates the healing process.
+Hyperbaric oxygen therapy is a procedure during which a patient breathes 100 percent pure oxygen while reclining in a pressurized chamber.
+This delivery of a high concentration of oxygen to the bloodstream and to the wound bed rapidly accelerates the healing process.
 It also stimulates growth of new blood vessels and improves circulation.